mwalasek/jekyll-now/references.md

 * Implementing parts of the [main application frontend](http://github.com/bahrmichael/eve-delivery-service).

 <b>Tools: </b>Java 8, Vert.x, Spring Boot, Spring Data, MongoDB, TypeScript, Git, Maven, Docker, IntelliJ IDEA

+### BAYOONET AG

+<b>Android app for diabetes patients (2016)</b>
+<i>The app assists a diabetes patient in their daily life, i.a., through insulin recommendations based on various measurements and tracked activities.
+The app further allows injecting the hormone via a Bluetooth-connected insulin pump.</i>
+* Modelling app components with UML according to UI guidelines and requirements documents.
+* Reviewing code, architecture & design documents, test specifications, and related artefacts.
+* Discussing review findings and suggestions for improvement with the customer and the implementation team in India.
+* Design and implementation of unit and instrumentation tests for legacy code.

+<b>Tools:</b> Java 7, UML, Android Studio, Enterprise Architect, SVN, JUnit, Mockito/PowerMockito

+<b>iPad app for denture occlusion measurement (2016)</b>
+<i>The app supports dentists in digitally measuring denture occlusion with a specific handheld device.
+The results can be displayed within the app as a 2D/3D model and compared with historical data.</i>
+* Preparing the software requirements specification (SRS).
+Main focus: inter-device communication via a proprietary TCP/IP-based protocol.
+* Modelling and documenting software architecture with UML.
+* Estimating implementation costs based on own experience and documentation/literature.

+<b>Tools:</b> Enterprise Architect, Git, Microsoft Team Foundation Server

+<b>Distributed Java/JavaScript financial reporting application (2016)</b>
+<i>The application consists of multiple services which allow efficient processing and provisioning of financial market data.</i>
+* Developing a component for uploading data about newly emitted securities into the Content Management System and refining the backend to handle large uploads.
+* Developing a NodeJS service for supplying the security information to the end customers in PDF format.

+<b>Tools:</b> JavaScript, NodeJS, JPA/Hibernate, Git

+### Technische Universität Darmstadt

+<b>Masters project in Cloud Computing (2015/2016)</b>
+<i>Estimating energy cost of Cloud services and its relation to the fairness of Cloud pricing models.</i>
+* Developing a tool for capturing performance metrics for kernel-based virtual machines (KVM) in an Infrastructure-as-a-Service environment.
+* Constructing a model of a VM’s energy consumption based on the collected metrics.

+<b>Tools:</b> Python, SciPy, KVM, Ubuntu, Eclipse, Git

 ## Certification